Preston Tucker: Speculation and controversy surrounding the Tucker Corporation

 Despite the outcome of the trial, speculation has continued with regard to the question of whether Tucker genuinely intended to produce a new car and bring it to market, or whether the entire enterprise was a sham, designed for the sole purpose of collecting funds from gullible investors.
 Tucker collectors of the Tucker Automobile Club of America have amassed over 400,000 drawings, blueprints, corporate documents, and letters which they believe suggest that Tucker was, in fact, developing the manufacturing process necessary to mass-produce the Tucker 48.
 They also point to the fact that by the time of the investigation, Tucker had hired over 1,900 employees, including teams of engineers and machinists.
 At the trial, the Tucker VP Lee Treese testified that they were 90% ready with industrial machinery at the Chicago plant to mass-produce the vehicle.

 Later life and death (1950–1956)

 Preston Tucker's reputation rebounded after the acquittal.
-His optimism was remarkable; after the trial was over, he was quoted as saying, "Even Henry Ford failed the first time out."
+After the trial was over, he was quoted as saying, "Even Henry Ford failed the first time out."
 Tucker Corporation assets were auctioned off publicly in Chicago.
 One remaining Tucker 48 car was given to Preston Tucker, and another to his mother.